 We could also say that its uses, qualities, and popularity are derived from cellulose.

 Why?
-Because cellulose or protein is what a fiber is manufactured.
+Because cellulose or protein is what a fiber is through manufacturing.

 What is cellulose?
 Cellulose is the main component of plant walls.
 It is a carbohydrate.